aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Resources.md

 > [!example] Textbook Solutions
 > [Chemistry 10th Edition Full Solutions](https://cdn.aamira.me/chem/full-solutions-manual.pdf?wrap=0)
 > > [!warning] You should still do the problems!
 > > Doing the problems will help you for the test.
 I am posting this here due to the fact that if one person has this, it is only fair for everyone else to also have it.
+It should not be only available to though who can pay for it.

 > [!example] Openstax textbook
 > [Chemistry 2e](https://openstax.org/details/books/chemistry-2e)